 In reality, the submarine game never stopped.
 Competition resumed in the early 2000s between the US and Russian strategic nuclear submarines and their respective anti-submarine forces.
-China, India, and Pakistan have all put nuclear-missile submarines to sea or begun serious testing.
+China, India, and Pakistan have all put nuclear missile-firing submarines to sea or begun to test them seriously.
 Even North Korea tested submarine-launched missiles and declared its intention to emulate the superpowers.